csioza/kael/ReadMe.txt

     Microsoft Visual C++ reads and updates this file.

 /////////////////////////////////////////////////////////////////////////////
-Other notes:

-AppWizard uses "TODO:" to indicate parts of the source code you should add to or customize.

 If your application uses MFC in a shared DLL, and your application is in a language other than the operating system's current language, you